AMICI-dev/AMICI/documentation/implementation_discontinuities.rst

 during events and take either 0 or 1 values as appropriate pre/post event limits.

-In order to fully support SBML events, AMICI uses the SUNDIALS functionality to only track zero crossings from negative to positive.
+In order to fully support SBML events and Piecewise functions, AMICI uses the SUNDIALS functionality to only track zero crossings from negative to positive.
 Accordingly, two root functions are necessary to keep track of Heaviside functions and two Heaviside function helper variables will be created, where one corresponds to the value of `Heaviside(...)` and one to the value of `1-Heaviside(...)`.
+To ensure that Heaviside functions are correctly evaluated at the beginning of the simulation, Heaviside functions are implement as unit steps that evaluate to `1` at `0`.
+The arguments of Heaviside functions are normalized such that respective properties of Piecewise functions are conserved for the first Heaviside function variable.
+Accordingly, the value of of the second helper variable is incorrect when simulation starts when the respective Heaviside function evaluates to zero at initialization and should generally not be used.

 Right-Hand-Side Removable Discontinuities